nitasn/starry-knight/README.md

 The grid itself is implemented over a JS canvas.
 It's an infinite stretchable pretty-much-copied-from-geogebra-but-prettier maths grid.

+Just sit down and watch stars floating around - accelerating and decelerating, going in orbits, or escaping into outer space.

+Some orbits in action:
 ![casual orbits](https://github.com/nitasn/starry-knight/blob/main/ScreenShot%20Orbits.png?raw=true)
+Creating a star with initial velocity (and seeing its future trajectory):
 ![creating a star](https://github.com/nitasn/starry-knight/blob/main/ScreenShot%20Creating%20Star.png?raw=true)